LucioMurillo/MS-Thesis/README.md

 # MS-Thesis

-This repository contains the following information for my Master's thesis "Effects of electron emission from biased electrodes on sheath dynamics under fusion-relevant conditions" (found here: link):
+This repository contains the following information for my Master's thesis "Effects of electron emission from biased electrodes on sheath dynamics under fusion-relevant conditions":

 - Scripts for calculating and plotting the ion- and electron-induced electrom emission yield and spectra
 - Experimental data for the ion and electron-induced yield and spectra